Zondax/fil-parser/actors/v2/README.md

 **Test Function:** `TestVersionCoverage`

+This test verifies that all the actor methods can correctly handle all network versions ( decided by the height of the block ).
+It will fail if any network version is not supported.

+> Note: No modification is needed to this test on new builtin-actor releases.
+The test will pass once support is added.

 To add support for a new network version:

 - Include the network version in `tools/version_mapping.go`.
 - Ensure the version is supported in the actor parsing methods (use existing switch cases as a reference).

+These tests are designed to ensure that the actor parser accurately handles all releases of both builtin-actors and spec-actors.
+They are configured to automatically fail upon the release of any new builtin-actor version.
+This failure mechanism guides developers to the necessary modifications, thereby eliminating the need for manual verification of the parser with each new Filecoin upgrade.

 ## Compatibility